z669016/adventofcode-2021/README.md

 ## Day 8
 Part 1 is really simple, just count the strings of length 2, 3, 4 or 7 ... done.
 Part 2 is a bit more tricky.
-I used a brute force on this one ...
-I' ve created a list of all possible permutations of "abcdefg".
-Then checked which permutation would get me a valid number on all teh encoded values on the left, and then used that permutation to decode the values on the right.
+I used a brute force on this one by creating a list of all possible permutations of "abcdefg".
+Then checked which permutation would get me a valid number on all the encoded values on the left, and then used that permutation to decode the values on the right.

 ## Day 9
-A grid again,so probably not too difficult. for part 1, just search for all locations in the grid that do not have an adjacent lower number(walk the entire grid and collect the points), and then calculate the "risk" for these points and sum them.
+A grid again,so probably not too difficult. for part 1, just search for all locations in the grid that do not have an adjacent lower number (walk the entire grid and collect the points), and then calculate the "risk" for these points and sum them.
 Part 2 continues on part 1, create a basin around all lowest points (part 1), and create a set of all points around it (move outward like a breadth-first-search, using a queue) until you encounter a '9'.
-Then take the 3 largest sets to calculate the score.
+Then take the 3 largest basin sets to calculate the score.

 ## Day 10
 A nice puzzle today and not so complicated.
 I started with using a queue to do the matching.
 The ```Chunk.validate```